 Easily the most self-assured and stylish film of the year, Edgar Wright’s Baby Driver is a classic heist movie in the skin of a modern action film.
 Meticulous editing and charismatic ensemble cast combine to make a memorable, gleeful, and unreasonably fun action comedy extravaganza that takes itself just seriously enough.

-With great power comes great responsibility, and Sony had a great responsibility not to fuck up the third Spider-Man adaptation in 15 years.
+With great power comes great responsibility, and Sony had a great responsibility not to fork up the third Spider-Man adaptation in 15 years.
 Thankfully, Homecoming was worth its weight in murdered uncles because it delivered one of the sweetest, most earnest superhero stories in a long time.
 Tom Holland is a bona fide superstar in the making, Michael Keaton is a high water mark for villains in the MCU, and the supporting cast is just bananas good.

 War for the Planet of the Apes